Samir-Kesare/OpsTree-Ansible/roles/frontendGrafanaDashboard/README.md

 # Introduction

-This role is designed to automate the procees of adding Attendance Grafana Dashboard on target PGA server.
-This document aims to simplify the process and explain the role created and used for setting up of Attendance Grafana Dashboard.
+This role is designed to automate the procees of adding  Frontend Grafana Dashboard on target PGA server.
+This document aims to simplify the process and explain the role created and used for setting up of Frontend Grafana Dashboard.

 ***